rakage/trainer-fee-dashboard/CURRENCY_SELECTOR_IMPLEMENTATION.md

 # Currency Selection Feature Implementation

 ## Overview
-This document describes the implementation of the currency selection feature that allows users to view event reports in different currencies (EUR, JPY, USD, GBP, AUD, CAD, CHF) with automatic conversion.
+This document describes the implementation of the currency selection feature that allows users to view event reports with different currency symbols and formatting (EUR, JPY, USD, GBP, AUD, CAD, CHF). **Note: This feature changes only the display currency symbol and formatting - amounts are NOT converted.**

 ## Features Implemented